QuiltMC/developer-wiki/wiki/integration/mod-integration.md

 ## Mod Containers

 A Mod Container holds a mods associated metadata alongside other important information such as the type of mod (Quilt, Fabric, Built-in etc...), the location of it's root directory and sub-directories.

-## Mixin Injection

-Lucky Ducks will again be used to demonstrate some example code and as the victim for a Mixin injection.
-Applying a Mixin to another mod can be considered invasive depending on what is being done.
-If a mod is hosted using git it is generally a better idea to post a pull request with the functionality you need to the mod developer.
-Nevertheless inter-mod Mixins can be an options for a quick and(or) temporary fix.

 ## Example Files